A Practical Guide to Budget Pacing Algorithms in Digital Advertising

 \subsection{Parametric Methods}

-Parametric methods assume that the winning price \( c_t \) follows a known distribution or that the winning probability function \( P_t(\cdot) \) follows a specific parametric form.
-Historical data is then used to estimate the parameters of this distribution or function.
+Parametric methods assume that the clearing price \( c_t \) follows a known distribution or that the winning probability function \( P_t(\cdot) \) can be represented by a specific parametric form.
+Historical auction data are then used to estimate the parameters of this distribution or function.

-Here, we discuss an approach proposed by \cite{pan2020bid}, where they assume \( P_t(\cdot) \) follows a sigmoid function:
+Here, we discuss an approach proposed by \cite{pan2020bid}, which assumes that \( P_t(\cdot) \) can be approximated by a sigmoid function: